Armenia–Turkey relations: Elie Wiesel affirmation of the Armenian genocide

-On June 9, 2000, in a full-page statement in The New York Times, 126 scholars, including Nobel Prize-winner Elie Wiesel, historian Yehuda Bauer, and sociologist Irving Horowitz, signed a document "affirming that the World War I Armenian genocide is an incontestable historical fact and accordingly urge the governments of Western democracies to likewise recognize it as such."
+On June 9, 2000, in a full-page statement in The New York Times, 126 scholars, including Nobel Prize-winner Elie Wiesel, historian Yehuda Bauer, and sociologist Irving Horowitz, signed a document "affirming that the World War I Armenian genocide is an incontestable historical fact and accordingly urge the governments of Western democracies to likewise recognise it as such."
 According to Stephen Kinzer the reshaping of the national consciousness in the first years of the new century "allowed [the Turks] to open their minds to alternative views of the 1915 tragedy," and, "more than a dozen books touching on this subject were published in Turkey, bearing titles like Armenians in Our Neighbourhood and The Armenian Taboo."

 ALTAY operation

 According to the news website Nordic Monitor, Turkey planned military action against Armenia code-named ALTAY.
-The operation plan was finalized in 2001.
+The operation plan was finalised in 2001.
 Details leaked in 2019, when it was also mentioned that the plan is still valid.

 Metsamor deadline

 In 2001 after Armenia became a member of the Council of Europe authorities in Yerevan stated that they expected EU assistance in the construction of a gas pipeline.
 In 2007 the pipeline was completed; it connects Armenia to neighbouring Iran and thus lifted the Turkish and Azerbaijani blockade.
 Armenian Deputy Energy Minister Areg Galstyan indicated that the plant, which provides 40 percent of Armenia's energy and sells excess power to neighbouring Georgia, should remain running until 2016 and possibly 2031.
 Galstyan stated, "It was a big mistake to shut the plant in 1988; it created an energy crisis and the people and the economy suffered.
 It is impossible for the government to cause the same problem again by closing the plant."

 Professor Hayrettin Kilic of Ferrara University speaking at a conference jointly organised by the Kars City Council and Kafkas University responded that, "The risk is tremendous.
 Metsamor nuclear power plant is not a problem of Kars, Ağrı, Iğdır, Yerevan and Nakhichevan but a problem of Turkey, Georgia and all Armenia.
 This is a regional problem."
-Igdir Mayor Nurettin Aras stated, "We are in danger of a disaster.
+Iğdır Mayor Nurettin Aras stated, "We are in danger of a disaster.
 We will apply for the closing down of the nuclear plant," and Kars Mayor Naif Alibeyoglu confirmed that, "We are doing everything to close this plant, but not everything is in our power.
 It is essential that state authorities attend to this matter closely," and, "The Turkish government should start an initiative for the closure of the plant.
 Both Turkish and Armenian people should be aware of the this [sic] danger."

 Galstyan dismissed safety concerns stating that it is more important to Armenians "to keep the electricity on," whilst Jeremy Page, writing in The Times pointed out that, "The mostly Christian nation is also reluctant to rely on imported energy because of its history of hostility with its Islamic neighbours."